Jordan-Peters/Uncertainty/README.md

 # Uncertainty
 Uncertainty Calculation and Propagation in Python

-Uncertainty.py can be imported as
+Uncertainty.py can be imported as:

 	import uncertainty as u

 Uncertainty.py depends on the following modules: